Edit October 2023: The Tolerance (Accuracy) Classes edited per IEC 60751:2022.

 When a Pt100 sensor is sent to a laboratory for calibration and fitting, the calibration points must be selected properly.
 A 0 °C or 0.01 °C point is always needed.
-The value itself is needed for fitting but typically ice point (0 °C) or the triple point of water cell (0.01 °C) is also used for monitoring the stability of the sensor and is measured several times during calibration.
+The value itself is needed for fitting but typically ice point (0 °C) or the triple point of water cells (0.01 °C) is used to monitoring the stability of the sensor and is measured several times during calibration.
 The minimum number of calibration points is the same as the number of coefficients that should be fitted.
 For example, for fitting ITS-90 coefficients a4 and b4 below zero, at least two known negative calibration points are needed to solve the two unknown coefficients.
-If the sensor’s behavior is well known for the laboratory, two points might be enough in this case.
-Nevertheless, it’s a good practice to measure more points than absolutely necessary, because there’s no other way the certificate could tell how the sensor behaves between the calibration points.
-For example, CvD fitting for wide temperature range may look rather good if you only have two or three calibration points above zero, but there may be a systematic residual error of several hundredth parts of a degree between calibration points that you won’t see at all.
+If the sensor’s behavior is well known to the laboratory, two points might be enough in this case.
+Nevertheless, it’s a good practice to measure more points than absolutely necessary, because there’s no other way the certificate can tell how the sensor behaves between the calibration points.
+For example, CvD fitting for a wide temperature range may look good if you only have two or three calibration points above zero, but there may be a systematic residual error of several hundredths of a degree between calibration points that you won’t see at all.
 This also explains why you may find different calibration uncertainties for CvD and ITS-90 fitting for the same sensor and the exact same calibration points.
-Uncertainties of the measured points are no different, but the residual errors of different fittings are usually added to the total uncertainty.
+The uncertainties of the measured points are no different, but the residual errors of different fittings are usually added to the total uncertainty.

-Download free white paper on Pt100 temperature sensors by clicking the picture below:
+Download our free white paper on Pt100 temperature sensors by clicking the picture below:

-If you are interested in temperature and temperature calibration, you may these other blog posts also interesting:
+If you are interested in temperature and temperature calibration, you may find these other blog posts interesting:

 - Thermocouple Cold (Reference) Junction Compensation